 50 years later, the exhibition Arte Povera presents 76 artworks in a variety of formal and conceptual approaches in all mediums – ranging from painting, sculpture, photography, works on paper and installations—in an effort to display the evolution of each artist’s career over time.

-Please enjoy a digital tour of the space below as the museum is currently closed to the public.
+Please enjoy a digital tour of the space below.